 The learning phase is typically when you take on a new role, entry-level or otherwise.
 You’re spending most of your time absorbing information and learning the ropes.

-How long you spend in this phase depends mainly on the nature of your role and your ability to absorb new information.
+How long you spend in this phase depends mainly on your role’s nature and ability to absorb new information.
 While in this phase, your productivity is relatively low, and the company is investing a lot of energy into helping you gain the necessary experience.

 Your expectations are off if you’re in this phase and thinking about your next promotion.
 For now, you need to show them you can do this job before considering moving on to another.